SlyUndead/ASL/README.md

 Clone the repository to your local machine.
 Install the required dependencies.
 Ensure that the keras_model.h5 (pre-trained CNN model) and labels.txt (class labels) files are present in the Model directory.
-Run the main.py script.
+Run the hand.py script.
 The system will start capturing video from your webcam and detect and classify ASL letters in real-time.

 # Model Training

 The CNN model used in this project was trained on the custom dataset.
-The model training process is not included in this repository.
 If you wish to retrain the model or train a new model, you will need to provide your own dataset and implement the necessary training scripts.
+You can run the dataCollection.py script in order to collect pictures for your model to train on.
+Once the script has run press 's' on your keyboard to save the image.
+You will have to change the directory in the code based on the letter you are taking the image of.
+Next run the training.py code to train the model with the dataset created.

 # Acknowledgements